Amazon Route 53: Authoritative DNS Management for Production-Grade AWS Architectures

 Calculated Health Checks$1.00/monthPer health checkCombines multiple checks

-• Health Checks NOT included in free tier
+• Health Checks are not included in the free tier

 Real Cost Calculation